 Following complaints from EE customers, Ofcom raised concerns with EE about the lack of clarity in its communications to customers.

 In response to our concerns, EE has agreed to:

 - on 16 August 2018, send another email or letter to each of the customers it has identified as likely to be particularly disadvantaged by these price increases, that clearly informs them of their rights and gives them 30 days, from the date of the new email or letter, to exit their contract without penalty if they choose to do so; and

 - refund any of these customers who choose to exit their contracts, the difference between the old price and the new increased price, for charges incurred as a result of using any of the services affected by the price rise since June 2018.

 Customers who are concerned that they have not received an email or letter but have been materially affected by the price increases should contact EE.

 Ofcom had concerns that EE had not fully complied with our rules that require providers to give customers 30 days’ notice of any contract changes that are likely to be of ‘material detriment’ and allow them to exit their contract without being penalised.

-We have also provided guidance (PDF, 55.3 KB) about this rule, which says that providers should ensure customers’ exit rights are made clear to customers.
+We have also provided guidance about this rule (PDF, 55.3 KB), which says that providers should ensure customers’ exit rights are made clear to customers.